Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Representation Space

+Fig.\ref{fig:boundary_comparison} visualizes ResNet50 trained on CIFAR-10 \citep{krizhevsky2009learning}, comparing results with and without bias terms in the classification layer.
+Without biases, decision regions form perfect circular sectors (\textit{cone-like shapes}) with radially distributed features (Fig.\ref{fig:without_bias}), which is consistent with prior studies \citep{wen2016discriminative, luo2019strong, chiranjeev2024hyperspacex}.
+When biases are included, however, this pattern does not hold for certain classes (Fig.~\ref{fig:with_bias}), prompting some studies to exclude biases to enforce radial distributions \citep{wang2017normface, liu2017sphereface}.
+Nevertheless, our analysis below demonstrates that radial distributions naturally emerge when feature dimensionality is sufficiently high, regardless of bias terms.

-To understand the shape of the decision regions, we investigate what happens when a feature passes through the classification layer.
-In other words, we examine the factors that influence the calculation of logits.
-A feature is assigned to the class showing the largest logit value by the classification layer.
-Given a feature $\mathbf{f}$ for an input image, the logit $y_c$ for class $c$ can be expressed as follows.
+\textbf{How are decision regions shaped?} To analyze the shape of decision regions, we examine how features are processed by the classification layer, focusing on factors influencing logit calculations.
+This is because a feature is assigned to the class with the highest logit value.
+Given a feature $\mathbf{f}$, the logit $\ell_c(\mathbf{f})$ for class $c$ is expressed as follows.